Our Programs

 Admission Requirements

-Applicants who wish to be admitted to the program must submit the following materials to the Office of Graduate Admissions:
+Applicants who wish to be admitted to the program must submit the following materials to the Office of Graduate Studies:

-1. Application for admission to the Office of Graduate Admissions and a $50 application fee – Graduate Application
+1. Application for admission to the Office of Graduate Studies and a $50 application fee – Graduate Application

-2. One official transcript mailed (not hand-delivered) to the Office of Graduate Admissions from each college or university previously attended, including all earned grades and degrees.
+2. One official transcript mailed (not hand-delivered) to the Office of Graduate Studies from each college or university previously attended, including all earned grades and degrees.

 3. A cumulative undergraduate grade point average of a 2.7 or higher is required